 An expansive greenhouse project, along with vegetable fields, help our children to learn about growing their own produce and also provides the kitchen with nutritious and fresh vegetables.
 Two additional properties also function as farms, providing pork, chicken and egg production and also a variety of vegetables such as peppers, tomatoes, plantains, bananas, mangos, grapefruit and other citrus.

-In 2010, a community service program called the Samaritan Project began on Ometepe Island.
+In 2010, the Good Samaritan programme began on Ometepe Island to help children with special needs in the community.
 Four NPH volunteer therapists from Austria began offering physical and occupational therapy for children with disabilities who had never received care.
 After moving the original NPH facilities to the mainland, two volunteers stayed on the island to continue to provide services for the children and their families.

 1994: First children arrived at home in Granada.
 San Marcos farm was purchased on Ometepe Island.

 2010: Community therapy program began on Ometepe Island.